CtrlX-Engineering/open-stats/README.md

 <br>
 The live site can be viewed in : http://openstats.ctrlxengineering.com

-# Getting Started with covid19_Tracker by CrlX-OpenStats
+# Getting Started with Open-Stats by CrlX

 Clone the repository